Millet (Ottoman Empire): Effect of Protectorate of missions

-Russia and England competed for the Armenians; the Eastern Orthodox perceived American Protestants, who had over 100 missionaries established in Anatolia by World War I, as weakening their own teaching.
+Russia and Britain competed for the Armenians; the Eastern Orthodox perceived American Protestants, who had over 100 missionaries established in Anatolia by World War I, as weakening their own teaching.

 These religious activities, subsidized by the governments of western nations, were not devoid of political goals, such in the case of candlestick wars of 1847, which eventually led in 1854 to the Crimean War.
 Tension began among the Catholic and Orthodox monks in Palestine with France channeling resources to increase its influence in the region from 1840.
-Repairs to shrines were important for the sects as they were linked to the possession of keys to the temples.
-Notes were given by the protectorates, including the French, to the Ottoman capital about the governor; he was condemned as he had to defend the Church of the Holy Sepulchre by placing soldiers inside the temple because of the candlestick wars, eliminating the change of keys.
+Repairs to shrines were important for the sects as they were linked to the possession of keys to the shrines.
+Notes were given by the protectorates, including the French, to the Ottoman capital about the governor; he was condemned as he had to defend the Church of the Holy Sepulchre by placing soldiers inside the temple because of the "candlestick wars", eliminating the change of keys.
 Successive Ottoman governments had issued edicts granting primacy of access to different Christian groups which vied for control of Jerusalem's holy sites.

 Effect of nationalism

-Under the original design, the multi-faced structure of the millet system was unified under the house of Osman.
-The rise of nationalism in Europe under the influence of the French revolution had extended to the Ottoman Empire during the 19th century.
+Under the original design, the multi-faced structure of the millet system was unified under the House of Osman.
+The rise of nationalism in Europe under the influence of the French Revolution had extended to the Ottoman Empire during the 19th century.
 Each millet became increasingly independent with the establishment of its own schools, churches, hospitals and other facilities.
 These activities effectively moved the Christian population outside the framework of the Ottoman political system.

-The Ottoman millet system (citizenship) began to degrade with the continuous identification of the religious creed with ethnic nationality.
-The interaction of ideas of French revolution with the Ottoman Millet system created a breed of thought (a new form of personal identification) which turned the concept of nationalism synonymous with religion under the Ottoman flag.
+The Ottoman millet system (citizenship) began to degrade with increasing identification of religious creed with ethnic nationality.
+The interaction of ideas of French revolution with the millet system created a strain of thought (a new form of personal identification) which made nationality synonymous with religion under the Ottoman flag.
 It was impossible to hold the system or prevent Clash of Civilizations when the Armenian national liberation movement expressed itself within the Armenian church.
-Patriarch Nerses Varjabedyan expresses his position on Ottoman Armenians to the British Secretary of State for Foreign Affairs, Lord Salisbury on 13 April 1878.
+Patriarch Nerses Varjabedyan expressed his position on Ottoman Armenians to the British Foreign Secretary, Lord Salisbury on 13 April 1878.